Anti-Terrorism Intelligence Unit

 - Asking unusual questions regarding security and number of employees

-- Attempts to penetrate security; time emergency response
+- Attempts to penetrate security and/or time emergency response

 - Possession of unauthorized uniforms and identification and access cards